 With 5 major contractors and 432 workers involved in the construction, it took 8 years to build Tower Bridge.
 What’s more, over 11,000 tonnes of steel provided the framework for the towers and walkways.
 Its ornate Victorian Gothic style makes the bridge a distinctive landmark and harmonises with the nearby Tower of London.

-The bridge is 800 feet (244 m) in length with two towers each 213 feet (65 m) high built on piers.
-The central span of 200 feet (61 m) between the towers is split into two equal bascules or leave operated by hydraulic methods and can be raised to allow river traffic to pass.
+The bridge is 800 feet (244m) in length with two towers each 213 feet (65m) high built on piers.
+The central span of 200 feet (61m) between the towers is split into two equal bascules or leaves operated by hydraulic methods and can be raised to allow river traffic to pass.
 The bascules, weighing over 1,000 tonnes each, are counterbalanced to minimise the force required and allow raising for five minutes.
-Six massive accumulators are used in the operation of the bridge.
+Six massive accumulators are used to operate the bridge.
 They use steam to generate power which is then fed to the accumulators.
-This energy then lifts the bridge bascules up to a height of about 86 degrees.
-Electricity and oil were used in place of steam from the year 1976.
-In addition, the bridge also uses navigation system for the signaling of ships and to control the traffic.
+This energy then lifts the bridge bascules to a height of about 86 degrees.
+From the year 1976 electricity and oil were used in place of steam.
+In addition, the bridge also uses a navigation system to signal ships and control traffic.

 Visiting the Bridge